SafeHome.org may receive compensation from some providers listed on this page. Learn More

 We read it in the newspaper and see it on TV.
 A high-profile company suddenly loses half its stock, a large swathe of customers, and its brand image due to a data breach.
 But what exactly is a data breach?
 A data breach, data leak, or data spill are three names for the same unfortunate calamity.
 By definition, a data breach is what you call the unintentional (or intentional!) disclosure of important, sensitive information to an unsecured environment.
 When the term is used in the context of identity theft, it refers to when a cybercriminal infiltrates or hacks into a database (or other ostensibly protected data source) and steals the information to then use fraudulently.
 If the criminal does not use the information himself, he will likely sell it or trade it on the dark web.
 A data breach is a big deal, and the reason why every business should consider an identity theft protection service.

-Synthetic identity theft is a new-ish form of identity theft, and considered the perfect, victimless crime by many cybercriminals.
+Synthetic identity theft is a growing form of identity theft, and considered the perfect, victimless crime by many cybercriminals.
 Synthetic identity theft occurs when a fraudster creates a fictitious identity from scratch.
 Fake names, addresses, credit card information, you name it.
 Sometimes they will create a synthetic identity around one source of legitimate identification, such as a social security number.
 This type of fraud is especially difficult to track, which is yet another reason why it’s best to leave it to the professionals.

 Many of the higher rated identity theft plans include credit monitoring, while others offer it as an add-on for an additional monthly fee.
 Credit monitoring can absolutely be worth the extra cost, especially if you are looking to buy a home in the near future.
 Sure, there are ways to check your credit report often, but those will cost you nearly as much as a full-on identity theft protection plan with this feature included.
 Also, it’s nice to not have to manually monitor the reports yourself.
 You could miss inquiries, or simply become complacent and forget to check it often.
 A protection plan that offers credit monitoring will keep a hawk-eye on your credit report, day and night, and send real-time alerts if suspicious activity is detected.
 So it’s ultimately up to you, but we recommend considering this feature when shopping for fraud protection.